Miilkytea/Miilkytea.github.io/README.md

-   The user tries to win the game by not being eliminated when picking another Gorgon.
+   The user tries to win the game by not being elimintaed when picking another Gorgon.
 A medusa can only be eliminated when each Medusa's selection is equal to eachother.
    If you choose a Medusa and a Medusa chooses you, you and that Medusa are out.

 ### MVP